kmckiern/kmckiern.github.io/_posts/2017-09-08-Creating-a-high-fidelity-molecular-dataset-for-deep-learning-from-experimental-data.markdown

 Suppose you were given data collected by an experimental collaborator.
 You would like to use this data to construct a DeepChem model.

-*How do you transform this data into a dataset capable of creating a useful DeepChem model?*
+*How do you transform this data into a dataset capable of creating a useful machine learning model?*

 Building models from novel data can present several challenges.
 Perhaps the data was not recorded in a convenient manner.
 Additionally, perhaps the data contains noise.
 This is a common occurance with, for example, biological assays due to the large number of external variables and the difficulty and cost associated with collecting multiple samples.
 This is a problem because you do not want your model to fit to this noise.